namelessnerd/thunk_share/README.md

 ## Additional Resources

 There is a `sundries` folder that contains non-executable code, such as:
-- **React front-end examples**: Demonstrates the UI component structure.
+- **React front-end examples**: Basic react skills.
-- **GraphQL and Graphene examples**: Shows how to interact with GraphQL APIs using Graphene in Python.
+- **GraphQL and Graphene examples**: Example graphql code.
-- **Screenshots and screen video grabs**: Visuals showcasing example workflows or application states.
+- **Screenshots and screen video grabs**: Visuals showcasing some of the UI developed recently.

 ## API Documentation